Riczh/Zhou-portfolio/final_project_p2.md

 ### Talk about my intended audience for the final story
 Suppose we have a Time Machine and come back to April 2020.
 You are an employee of one of the best tech companies and just graduated from CMU, who is interested in investing in stocks but have no experience.
 And as a stockbroker, I am going to introduce the Salesforce to persuade you to buy the stock.

-### How would I tell the 1 minute story to my audience
+### How would I tell the 1-minute story to my audience
-Hey if you want to make money by investment but never try it, here is the way.
+Hey, if you want to make money by investment but never try it, here is the way.
 There are the best five stocks that might suit you.
-And I will introduce Salesforce among them, with 3 pictures.
+And I will introduce Salesforce among them, with three pictures.

 First, Salesforce has a very high market share and dominance in Cloud CRM, close to 4 times as the second place.